5 Star Residential and Commercial Roofing

 Unique Damage Patterns: Midland storms create distinctive roof damage patterns due to the combination of industrial particulates in the air, intense heat reflection from petroleum infrastructure, and the region's elevation changes.
 Properties near oil field operations face additional challenges from H2S exposure, industrial debris during storms, and specialized building code requirements for hazardous areas.

-Since 2014, we've responded to every major Permian Basin storm event, serving properties from downtown Midland's financial district to residential areas in Grassland Estates, from oil company headquarters to worker housing developments, and throughout Midland International Air & Space Port's commercial corridor.
+We've responded to every major Permian Basin storm event, serving properties from downtown Midland's financial district to residential areas in Grassland Estates, from oil company headquarters to worker housing developments, and throughout Midland International Air & Space Port's commercial corridor.
 Our expertise extends to specialized petroleum facility requirements, ensuring compliance with industry safety standards while providing rapid storm damage restoration.

 Oil Field Storm Season